theophilusgordon/VLMS-backend/README.md

-# Guest Logix Server
+# Visitors Logbook Management System

-The Guest Logix is an automated monitoring system designed to track visitors to an organization's premises, providing accurate and reliable reports to management.
+The Visitors Logbook Management System is an automated monitoring system designed to track visitors to an organization's premises, providing accurate and reliable reports to management.
 This system includes modules for guest registration, host management, and administrative functions.

 ## Project Objective